codegirls/materials/README.md

 * some reading material (js primer) and a task to accomplish as a slightly more difficult task that requires a bit of thinking and experimenting.
+* building a simple text-adventure (with `prompt` and friends or simply with links, not sure yet)

 [2013-09-24]: 2013-09-24-canvas-fun.md
 [2013-10-08]: 2013-10-08-image-gallery-and-ruby-can-count.md